 Two-factor authentication (aka 2-step login) is a much stronger mechanism for account security than a password alone.
 It uses a “second factor” (something you physically possess) in addition to the common “first factor” (something you know—a password) to verify that you are the person authorized to access the account.

 Typically, the login process with two-factor authentication looks like this:

 - You enter your username and password.

 - The service sends a text message to your phone.
 The message contains a 6-digit number.

 - You must enter the number to finish logging in.
 With two-factor auth in place, it is very difficult for malicious hackers to access your account, even if they know your password.
 Two-factor auth is way more secure than other tactics such as long passwords, but it doesn’t mean you shouldn’t also use a password safe and unique, random, non-memorized passwords.

 There seems to be a perception that lots of people think two-factor auth is not convenient.
 I disagree.
-I’ve never found it inconvenient, and I use two-factor auth a lot.
+I’ve never found it inconvenient, even when I’ve lost/destroyed a two-factor device and I use two-factor auth a lot.
 And I’ve never met these people, whoever they are, who think two-factor auth is such a high burden.
 The worst thing that happens to me is that I sometimes have to get out of my chair and get my phone from another room to log in.

 Unfortunately, most websites don’t support two-factor authentication.
 Fortunately, many of the most popular and valuable services do, including Facebook, Google, Paypal, Dropbox, LinkedIn, Twitter, and most of the other services that you probably use which are most likely to get compromised.
 Here is a list of services with two-factor auth, with instructions on how to set it up for each one.